×

 Patients in whom excision of the radial head is performed in the acute stage have a risk of re-dislocation.
 They must be stabilized in such cases either by cross-pinning the joint or by an external fixator.

-Posterior elbow dislocation with fractures of the radial head and coronoid process and disruption of the MCL is called the ‘terrible triad injury’ and such patients have very unstable elbows.
+Elbow posterior dislocation with fractures of the radial head and coronoid process and disruption of the MCL is called the ‘terrible triad injury’ and such patients have very unstable elbows.
 This condition is managed surgically with fixation of the coronoid, repair or replacement of the radial head, and medial collateral ligament repair.

 Terrible Triad Injury

-Elbow Dislocation Treatment
+Elbow Dislocation Management

 The elbow is splinted for 2–3 weeks, then physical therapy for dislocated elbow is started.
 The associated ligamentous injuries will heal spontaneously, restoring the stability of the joint.